dszakallas/concurrency-series/part_1_basics/readme.md

 to abstract away the complexity and snip the possibilities of errors.
-Some have arisen as a straightforward consequence of the properties of an application area, like event loops and dispatchers in window managers, GUI toolkits and browsers; where others succeeded in creating more holistic, or say general approaches applicable to a wide array of use cases, like Erlang's actor system.
+Some have arisen as a straightforward consequence of the properties of an application area, like event loops and dispatchers in window managers, GUI toolkits and browsers; where others succeeded in creating more general approaches applicable to a wide array of use cases, like Erlang's actor system.

 For example, in my experience after a brief learning period, most developers are able to write highly concurrent, good quality code in Node.js, which is also